shaw12/pingpong-arvo/README.md

 - When you will open the application the Screen appears on which you have to write the Two Player names to move forward.

-- After writing names nn clicking `Continue` button, if the form  validates then it'll navigate to other screen otherwise it shows error.
+- After writing names on clicking `Continue` button, if the form  validates then it'll navigate to other screen otherwise it will show error.

 - At second screen you can increase the value of win by simply click on `Add Win` and can change result.